chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 ### Universal JAR - Chunky Launcher - Setup

+Chunky requires at least 512MB of free RAM and 23MiB of free storage[^5].

  1. You must install [**Java 17**](https://adoptium.net/) for your platform[^4].

  2. Download the [**OpenJFX 17.0.1 |LTS| x64 SDK**](https://gluonhq.com/products/javafx/) for your platform[^4].

  3. [Download the Universal JAR / Chunky Launcher (ChunkyLauncher.jar)](http://chunkyupdate.lemaik.de/ChunkyLauncher.jar) and keep it in a safe place (you will use this to start Chunky).

+---

 #### Windows